jai2dev/secure-transfer/README.md

 Once file is encrypted it has to be uploaded on an online directory.
 Another directory is needed where public-key of all the users is stored.</br>
 **/app.py** Contains the website in **python-flask** which acts like a directory.

+### Note: For deployement related purpose, check out how to deploy a flask app.
+All the required files are provided already.